 My latest bushwalking book, Great Walks at Mount Victoria, was the most intensive of all.
 With the help of walking companions we found six sections of overgrown or forgotten tracks and this book will enable you to ensure they are not lost again.

-I hope you will enjoy your travels with Pocket Pal and tell others about them.
+I hope you will enjoy your travels with Pocket Pal and your local history studies!

 – Keith Painter